wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_submitblocklight.md

 ---
-title: btc:submitblocklight \[POST\] {disallowed}
+title: btc:submitblocklight  {disallowed} - Bitcoin
-description: Attempts to submit a new block to network, based on a previous call togetblocktemplatelight.See the getblocktemplatelight spec in the doc folder for fullspecification.
+description: Example code for the btc:submitblocklight  {disallowed} json-rpc method. Сomplete guide on how to use btc:submitblocklight  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters